-In the fall of the first year, most students take BIOST 2041, EPIDEM 2110, HUGEN 2031, HUGEN 2040, HUGEN 2027, HUGEN 2025, PUBHLT 2022, and 2 credits of HUGEN 2021.
-In the spring of the first year most take HUGEN 2022, HUGEN 2034, HUGEN 2039, HUGEN

-2025, HUGEN 2027, PUBHLT 2022, PUBHLT 2011, BIOST 2042, and additional credits of HUGEN 2021 or other courses to reach a full-time load of 15 credits.
+In the fall of the first year, most students take HUGEN 2010, HUGEN 2022, HUGEN 2025, HUGEN 2040, BIOST 2041, EPIDEM 2110, PUBHLT 2022, and 3 credits of HUGEN 2021.
+In the spring of the first year most take HUGEN 2025, HUGEN 2028, HUGEN 2031, HUGEN 2034, BIOST 2042, PUBHLT 2011, PUBHLT 2022, and additional credits of HUGEN 2021 or other courses to reach a full-time load of 15 credits.
+In the second year most students take HUGEN 2011, PUBHLT 2030, courses in their area of concentration, and research credits.

 In addition to the courses listed above, students are expected to select, in consultation with their advisor, additional courses appropriate for their areas of concentration.
 A student's committee may require that a student register for specific courses within or outside the Department of Human Genetics to gain knowledge in an area relevant to the student's area of concentration.
-It is strongly recommended that entering graduate students who are not fluent in English take a University course in conversational English.
+Entering graduate students who are not fluent in English are strongly recommended to take a University course in conversational English.
 This course will not contribute to the student's GPA for the Graduate Program.